infinitered/solidarity/docs/cliOptions.md

 > For example: `solidarity --stack react-native` will check our machine if we are ready to run React Native projects, but not a specific React Native project.

 Stacks are community managed and found here: https://github.com/infinitered/solidarity-stacks

+## fix
+Passing `--fix` flag will run fix scripts on any failing rules providing them.